Unavoidable Canonical Nonlinearity Induced by Gaussian Measures Discretization: Derivation and Concept

 Under discretization, the lattice scale $d$ and infinitesimal parameter variations $\delta\xi$ capture a common notion of scale dependence.
-On the statistical manifold, $\delta\xi$ controls the indistinguishability of nearby distributions, while on the level of the underlying sample space, $d$ governs the transport cost measuring geometric distortions between their supports.
-To consistently quantify this scale-dependent correspondence on the transport side, the cost function should encode the geometric information that controls infinitesimal distinguishability on the statistical manifold, namely by employing a quadratic cost canonically consistent with the local Fisher metric.
-From this correspondence, $d$ is not merely a discretization parameter, but is explicitly linked to $\delta\xi$.
+On the statistical manifold, $\delta\xi$ quantifies the indistinguishability of nearby distributions, while the lattice scale $d$ sets the physically relevant resolution at which such infinitesimal variations can be meaningfully probed.
+For the underlying sample space, $d$ simultaneously governs the transport cost measuring geometric distortions due to discretization.
+To consistently quantify this scale-dependent correspondence on the transport side, its metric should encode the geometric information that controls infinitesimal indistinguishability on the statistical manifold.
+Under this requirement, the admissible transport metrics are no longer arbitrary, but are restricted by the common scale dependence shared with statistical indistinguishability.
+Within this restricted class, the transport cost is canonically fixed as the Fisher metric up to an overall constant.
+This remaining constant merely sets the unit of the transport cost and can be absorbed into the variance $\left(\propto d^{2}\right)$ of the infinitesimal parameter variations $\rho\left(\delta\xi\right)$, without affecting the correspondence to the local quadratic structure of the KL divergence.
+From this viewpoint, $d$ is not merely a discretization parameter, but is explicitly linked to $\delta\xi$.
 Although the link between $d$ and $\delta\xi$, and the subsequent extension of $\delta\xi$ to a random vector can be merged into a single operation, we deliberately separate them to clarify their conceptual roles.

-Within the present transport-information-geometric framework, the probability density $\rho\left(\delta\xi\right)$ is intrinsically constrained only through its second moment, whose scaling $O\left(d^{2}\right)$ encodes the common discretization scale shared by statistical distinguishability and transport cost.
+Within the present transport-information-geometric framework, the probability density $\rho\left(\delta\xi\right)$ is intrinsically constrained only through its second moment, whose scaling $\left(\propto d^{2}\right)$ encodes the common discretization scale shared by statistical indistinguishability and transport cost.
 Under this constraint, the detailed functional form of $\rho\left(\delta\xi\right)$ remains underdetermined.
 This residual freedom reflects the fact that higher-order structures are not fixed by the intrinsic geometry alone.
 Instead, they may be selected once additional, extrinsic physical requirements---such as the microscopic origin of the underlying continuous distributions---are specified.

-The resultant 2-Wasserstein distance naturally provides a differential, second-order characterization of the distortion induced by the discretization, admits a well-defined limit as $d \to 0$, and allows a direct information-geometric interpretation.
-The $W_{2}$-KL correspondence should therefore be understood not as an artificial identification of unrelated quantities, but as a consistent pullback of an extrinsic geometric operation into an intrinsic, Fisher-metric-based description on the statistical manifold.